brentd09/AZ040Labs/PowerShell-Lab-03.md

     Get-DHCPServerv4Scope -ComputerName LON-DC1
     ```
     </Strong></details>
 1. Display a list of the available IPv4 DHCP scopes on **LON-DC1**.
-This time, include only the scope ID, subnet mask, and scope name, and display the data in a single column.
+This time, include only the scope ID, subnet mask, and scope name, and display the output Property:Data results in a single column down the screen.
     <details><summary>Click to see the answer</summary><Strong>

     ```PowerShell